Get E-Book

 Prod,

-}In strip-only mode, Node reports ERR_UNSUPPORTED_TYPESCRIPT_SYNTAX.
+In strip-only mode, Node reports ERR_UNSUPPORTED_TYPESCRIPT_SYNTAX.
 Resolution already found the file.
 The loader reached TypeScript preparation.
-The file still has transform-required syntax.
-Adding the compile cache changes nothing because compilation never receives prepared JavaScript for that file.
+The file still contains syntax that needs transformation.
+Enabling the compile cache does not help because compilation never receives prepared JavaScript for that file.

-A value import that names only a type usually fails during ESM linking.
+A value import that names only a type usually fails during ESM linking -

 import { Settings } from './settings.ts';